techjb/Landerist/README.md

 # Landerist

-Landerist is an open project for the decentralization of real estate listings.
+Open project for the decentralization of real estate listings.

 The methodology to carry out the decentralization is as follows: